xxMedinaxx/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? www.nsnsp.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? commitments
-* What are the query parameters?
+* What are the query parameters? date=2017-12-09
-* What is the fragment?
+* What is the fragment? none, because there is no #(HashTag)

 #### 6. In the following URL: `http://localhost:4000/admin?`